kodakandlasindhu/Swing/README.md

 # Swing
-# Just creating a folder holding all my practises on using Swing in java
+# Folder holding all my practises on using Swing in java